mull-project/mull/docs/command-line/generated/mull-runner-cli-options.rst

 --mutation-score-threshold		If mutation score falls under this threshold, and allow-surviving is not enabled, an error result code is returned

---no-test-output		Does not capture output from test runs

 --no-mutant-output		Does not capture output from mutant runs

 --no-output		Combines -no-test-output and -no-mutant-output